Leica Q2 vs Sony A7 III

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7 III is 2 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 46.7MP, the Q2 offers a higher resolution than the A7 III (24MP), but the Q2 has smaller individual pixels (pixel pitch of 4.30μm versus 5.94μm for the A7 III).
 However, the Q2 is a somewhat more recent model (by 1 year) than the A7 III, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the Q2 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Leica Q2 implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the Q2 for good quality output (200 dots per inch) amounts to 41.8 x 27.9 inch or 106.3 x 70.9 cm, for very good quality (250 dpi) 33.5 x 22.3 inch or 85 x 56.7 cm, and for excellent quality (300 dpi) 27.9 x 18.6 inch or 70.8 x 47.3 cm.
 The corresponding values for the Sony A7 III are 30 x 20 inch or 76.2 x 50.8 cm for good quality, 24 x 16 inch or 61 x 40.6 cm for very good quality, and 20 x 13.3 inch or 50.8 x 33.9 cm for excellent quality prints.